-Justice & Security Strategies, Inc. (JSS) is a minority-owned business that specializes in crime and public policy issues, with an emphasis on law enforcement.
-JSS has conducted applied research for over 23 years.
-Dr. Craig D. Uchida is the President and Founder of JSS where he oversees contracts and grants with cities, counties, criminal justice agencies, foundations, and foreign nations.
-He is a nationally known expert in policing and has conducted numerous studies with law enforcement agencies across the country.
+Justice & Security Strategies, Inc. (JSS) is a minority- and woman-owned business that specializes in crime and public policy issues, with an emphasis on law enforcement.
+JSS has conducted ‘applied research’ for over 25 years.
+Dr. Craig D. Uchida is the President and Founder.
+Dr. Shellie E. Solomon is the Chief Executive Officer.

 JSS serves as the Research Partner for a number of law enforcement agencies and community-based organizations across the country.
-JSS is currently the Research Partner for the Baltimore Police Department (BPD) on its Crime Gun Intelligence Center program.
-JSS has worked extensively with the Los Angeles Police Department (LAPD) as its Research Partner for over 11 years.
+JSS has worked extensively with the Los Angeles Police Department (LAPD) as its Research Partner for over 15 years.
 Currently, JSS is working with LAPD’s homicide detectives to improve the solvability of its cases.
-In addition, JSS is assisting the LAPD with the transition from the UCR data collection system to the National Incident-Based Reporting System (NIBRS) through a BJS grant.
+In addition, JSS is assisting the LAPD with body-worn cameras, justice and mental health, and anti-Asian hate crime.

 Dr. Craig D. Uchida, Ph.D.

-Recently, Dr. Uchida conducted research and evaluations in the Los Angeles, Denver, and Baltimore Police Departments.
-Dr. Uchida received his Ph.D. in Criminal Justice from the University at Albany and holds two Masters degrees, one in Criminal Justice and one in American History.
+Craig received his doctorate in Criminal Justice from the University at Albany and holds two Masters degrees, one in Criminal Justice and one in American History.

 Dr. Shellie E. Solomon, Ph.D.